howtographql/howtographql/content/frontend/vue-apollo/8-subscriptions.md

 Let's understand what's going on here!
 You're using the `allLinks` query that you have access to to call [`subscribeToMore`](https://github.com/Akryum/vue-apollo#subscribetomore).
 This call opens up a websocket connection to the subscription server.

-You're passing two arguments to `subscribeToMore`:
+You're passing an array to `subscribeToMore`:

-1. `document`: This represents the subscription itself.
+1. Each object within the array contains a `document` property: This represents the subscription itself.
 In your case, the subscription will fire for `CREATED` events on the `Link` type, i.e. every time a new link is created.
-2. `updateQuery`: Similar to `update`, this function allows you to determine how the store should be updated with the information that was sent by the server.
+2. The other property is `updateQuery`: Similar to `update`, this function allows you to determine how the store should be updated with the information that was sent by the server.

 Go ahead and implement `updateQuery` next.
 This function works slightly differently than `update`.
 In fact, it follows exactly the same principle as a [Redux reducer](http://redux.js.org/docs/basics/Reducers.html): It takes as arguments the previous state (of the query that `subscribeToMore` was called on) and the subscription data that's sent by the server.
 You can then determine how to merge the subscription data into the existing state and return the updated version.